A Unified View of Group Fairness Tradeoffs Using Partial Information Decomposition: Tradeoffs Between Unfairness Measures

-Similar to Theorem \ref{thm:zero_SP}, one can also derive the relationship between the statistical parity gap and equalized odds gap when predictive parity is satisfied. \begin{restatable}{theorem}{tradeofftwo} If Predictive Parity is satisfied, i.e., \(\PP = 0\), then the Statistical Parity Gap is greater than the Equalized Odds Gap, i.e., \(\SP \geq \EO\).
-Additionally, if the dataset is such that \(\mut{Z}{Y} = 0\), then Statistical Parity and Equalized Odds are equal, i.e., \(\PP = \EO\). \end{restatable} Theorem \ref{thm:zero_SP} and \ref{thm:zero_PP} demonstrate scenarios where one unfairness measure dominates another and are in agreement, now we provide a third scenario where two measures of unfairness will be in disagreement. \begin{restatable}{theorem}{tradeoffthree} If Equalized Odds is satisfied, i.e., \(\EO = 0\) and $\mut{Z}{Y} >0$, an inverse relationship (tradeoff) exists between Statistical Parity and Predictive Parity, i.e., $\SP=\mut{Z}{Y}-\PP$.
+Similar to Theorem \ref{thm:zero_SP}, one can also derive the relationship between the statistical parity gap and equalized odds gap when predictive parity is satisfied. \begin{restatable}{theorem}{tradeofftwo} If Predictive Parity is satisfied, i.e., \(\PP {=} 0\), then the Statistical Parity Gap is greater than the Equalized Odds Gap, i.e., \(\SP \geq \EO\).
+Additionally, if the dataset is such that \(\mut{Z}{Y} = 0\), then Statistical Parity and Equalized Odds are equal, i.e., \(\PP = \EO\). \end{restatable} Theorem \ref{thm:zero_SP} and \ref{thm:zero_PP} demonstrate scenarios where one unfairness measure dominates another and are in agreement, now we provide a third scenario where two measures of unfairness will be in disagreement.

+\begin{restatable}{theorem}{tradeoffthree} If Equalized Odds is satisfied, i.e., \(\EO {=} 0\) and $\mut{Z}{Y} >0$, an inverse relationship (tradeoff) exists between Statistical Parity and Predictive Parity, i.e., $\SP=\mut{Z}{Y}-\PP$.
 Thus, increasing one leads to a decrease in the other, and vice versa. \end{restatable} \textit{Proof Sketch} Given that Equalized Odds is met, we have \(\EO = \uniZ + \synZ = 0\).
 Consequently, from nonnegativity, both the terms $\uniZ$ and $\synZ$ are 0.
 Statistical Parity gap simplifies to \(\SP = \uniZ + \redZ = \redZ\), and the Predictive Parity gap is expressed as \(\PP = \uniZY + \synZ = \uniZY\).
 Hence, $\mut{Z}{Y} = \uniZY + \redZ = \SP + \PP$.
-Since, $\mut{Z}{Y}$ is fixed for a dataset, an increase in the statistical parity gap leads to a decrease in the predictive parity gap, and vice versa.
+Since, $\mut{Z}{Y}$ is fixed for a dataset, an increase in the statistical parity gap leads to a decrease in the predictive parity gap, and vice versa (see Fig.~\ref{fig:theorem_viz} for an illustration).